google/highway/g3doc/quick_reference.md

     and the RVV target when using Clang 16.
 We anticipate it will also become, and then remain, true starting with GCC 14.

-*   `HWY_MEM_OPS_MIGHT_FAULT` is 1 iff `MaskedLoad` or `MaskedGatherIndex` may
-    trigger a (page) fault when attempting to load lanes from unmapped memory, even if the corresponding mask element is false.
+*   `HWY_MEM_OPS_MIGHT_FAULT` is 1 iff `MaskedLoad` may trigger a (page) fault when attempting to load lanes from unmapped memory, even if the corresponding mask element is false.
 This is the case on ASAN/MSAN builds, AMD x86 prior to AVX-512, and Arm NEON.
 If so, users can prevent faults by ensuring memory addresses are aligned to the vector size or at least padded (allocation size increased by at least `Lanes(d)`).

 *   `HWY_NATIVE_FMA` expands to 1 if the `MulAdd` etc. ops use native fused multiply-add for floating-point inputs.
 Otherwise, `MulAdd(f, m, a)` is